witheve/docs/guides/dsl.md

 ### union()

-By contrast `union()` takes a body of branches and combines their output into a single variable.
-One use of union might be to normalize records from different data sources.
+Similarly, `union()` takes a body of sub-blocks, but the return for each valid sub-block (instead of just the first as with `choose()`) is taken as the return for the union.
+One common use of union is to normalize records from different data sources.

 ```javascript
 program.bind("display the student's full names", ({find, record, union}) => {